Oyon84/Blog-Pages/active-directory-tiering-model-deployment-with-powershell.md

 - Create any extra OU's

 ### Run script
 Next step is to run the script.
-Output should look similair to the following:
+Output should look similar to the following:

 ```
 PS C:\Users\Administrator> C:\Temp\Create-Structure.ps1